 Healthy, balanced meals and snacks are served throughout the day at no additional charge.
-We participate in the USDA Child and Adult Care Food Program and the meals and snacks we serve meet the nutrition standards of that program.
+We participate in the USDA (United States Department of Agriculture) Child and Adult Care Food Program and the meals and snacks we serve meet the nutritional standards of that program.
 We will make reasonable menu accommodations, at no additional charge, for children who are considered to have a disability.
 Please refer to the "Food Preparation" and "Food Allergies" sections in this packet.